 The Bighead carp are a viable food source for export and as pet food.
 There is nothing like good old-fashioned overhunting to eliminate a nuisance.

 Propose A Bounty to Control Asian Carp

 ThumbWind.com advocates placing a $10-20 bounty on each and every Asian Carp caught in Illinois.
-Rather than spending endless millions on technical silver bullets try good old fashioned overharvesting.
+Rather than spending endless millions on technical silver bullets try good old-fashioned overharvesting.
 Local fisherman and communities would benefit from both the income and as a potential food source.
 In China, where the big head variety is used to make soup, the fish has been hunted to near eradication.
-The invasive snakehead is wiping out local bass population in Maryland.
+The invasive snakehead is wiping out the local bass population in Maryland.
 The Maryland Department of Natural Resources Inland Fisheries (DNR) has offered a $200 gift card to Bass Pro Shops if fishermen manage to hook and kill a snakehead.
 Florida is in the process of training and offering incentives to hunters and trappers to hunt and kill invasive pythons, which have become a deadly problem.

 Related Stories on Asian Carp

 - Under the Radar Michigan’s Tom Thumb Episode